Picks and Shovels: tech marketing for the AI era.

 ```

-The server parses that, routes it to Telegram, and waits for a reply.
-The reply becomes the prompt for the on_reply agent.
-Two stateless runs with a human decision in between.
+The server parses it, routes the message to Telegram, and waits for a reply.
+My reply becomes the prompt for the on_reply agent.
+Two stateless runs with one human decision in between.

-Telegram integration uses grammY for long-polling.
+Telegram integration uses grammY with long polling.
 No webhooks, no public IP required.
-The bot connects outbound.
-You can also just text the bot directly, and a router powered by Claude Haiku picks the best-matching agent based on your message.
+I can also text the bot directly and a Haiku-powered router picks the best-matching agent based on what I said.

 bash